kelvinwong020/FYP_EMG_Android/README.md

 # Electrode Circuit And Arduino Component
 The electrode circuit is responsible for collecting and amplifying the surface EMG signal; the arduino component is responsible for picking up the signal from the electrode circuit, package it, and send it to the mobile application for further analysis via BLE.

+Non-invasive electrodes were used to avoid harm to the user and increase reusuability.
+In addition, it makes the system cheap to use and environmental friendly in the long run.
+There is also no concern for infection associated with invasive electrodes.

 These two components are enclosed into a compact 3D-printed enclosure.
 It is powered by attaching it to a power source via USB.
 Attaching the device to a power bank makes it portable.
+Overall, the enclosure is compacat and does not interfer with user movement, making it ideal for workouts.

 # <a href="https://github.com/whiteunicorn3404/JQ03a-21_EMG_FYP">Arduino Code</a><br>
 ![Enclosure](/assets/img/FYP_0.png)